The mission of the Master of Arts in Counseling (MAC) program at Aquinas College is

 develop their counselor identity through the intersection of instruction, technical

-application, research, advocacy, and supervision of not only the MAC faculty but of
+application, research, advocacy, and supervision of not only the MAC faculty but also

 Upon completion, students are able to: